mytechnotalent/dc540-0x00009/README.md

 NOTE: The Khanty-Mansiysk AI facility is powered by a hybrid x86+AI firmware architecture.
 This binary may offload payloads to GPUs or unknown co-processors.
 Stay alert.

-Once complete, report your results to The Silent Strategist by sending a private Discord DM to @Admiral_DC801 in the DC801 Discord channel.
+Once complete, report your results to The Silent Strategist by sending a private Discord DM to @admiralpotato_dc801 in the [801Labs Discord](https://discord.gg/uRSthurdPY) server.
+Want to talk about the callenge?
+Post about it in the 801Labs `#reverse_engineering` channel.

 ## HINT